 There are a number of different anxiety disorders that psychologists and mental health professionals have identified over the years.
-Some of the most common forms of anxiety are listed below.
-Remember that the team at Citron Hennessey in Manhattan could help you address any of these challenges.
+Some of the most common forms of anxiety are listed below:

 Generalized Anxiety Disorder (GAD)

 According to the National Institute of Mental Health (NIMH), “People with generalized anxiety disorder (GAD) display excessive anxiety or worry, most days for at least six months, about a number of things.”
 In the case of GAD, worries can center around work, health, family, interactions with others, money, and more.
 Due to the widespread nature of this excessive worry, people with GAD often experience anxiety when they are simply trying to get through the day.